-When deciding where to stay in George Town it is a good idea to understand what sort of area the lodging is located in, so I will explain to you the areas in the city where you will find most of the places to lay your head.
+When deciding where to stay in George Town it is a good idea to shop around, read previous guests reviews and understand what sort of area the lodging is located in.

 Quick Links :